 Some may say this intimate form of communication is a lost art, but it’s hard to argue how delightfully special it is to receive a letter from one of your friends—especially if you’re missing them.

-If you’re looking to brighten someone’s day while we’re all social distancing, you can easily write a memorable letter to a friend by following these simple tips.
+If you’re looking to brighten someone’s day, you can easily write a memorable letter to a friend by following these simple tips.

 Start with a prompt